charlpcronje/bash.docs.cronje.me/src/serviceMenu.md

+---: Service Menu
+---
-# Bash Scripts: Service menu
+# Bash Scripting: Service menu

 > Stopping and starting services and docker containers can be a pain, so i created a script to make it less irritating and boring to do.